jijojames18/homework-valuator-frontend/README.md

 To add support for a new language, create a new file with name `<language_shorthand>.json` and place it inside `locales.json`.
 Copy contents of an exisitng json file and modify the values and restart the npm server.

+For development purposes, copy `.env.example` and rename it to `.env` and configure the environment variables.
+For deploying to production, these variables needs to be configured into the corresponding cloud provider in which the app is deployed.

 ## Project setup
 ```
 npm install